woudsma/p5js-es6-boilerplate/README.md

 cd my-project
 npm install
 ```
  What this does: clone (download) the project from the online repository to a folder named `my-project` in the current working directory.
 Change directory (`cd`) to the newly created directory and use `npm install` to download and install the project dependencies.
+## Usage
-### Development
+#### Development
 Open the project folder in your code editor by dragging the folder icon onto the editor icon (macOS).
 Preferably do not open and edit single files, keep an overview of the project directory!

 Start a local development server.
 Whenever you save a JavaScript file in the project, the `react-scipts` npm module watches, re-compiles the code and reloads the browser page automatically.
 Use this while developing your project.